Classic Italian Meatballs (Tender and Juicy)

 Karen’s Notes and Tips

-- To make fresh breadcrumbs, trim off the crust from one or two slices of hearty white bread.
-Tear or slice the bread into small pieces or pulse in a food processor to make coarse pea-size crumbs.
+- To make fresh breadcrumbs: Trim the crust from a few slices of hearty country or Italian-style bread.
+Tear the bread into large pieces and pulse in a food processor until you see coarse pea-size crumbs or just tear them into pieces with your hands.

 - To use dried breadcrumbs: Adjust the amount to 1/3 cup instead of the 1/2 cup of fresh crumbs.
 I recommend unseasoned dried breadcrumbs.
 If yours are seasoned, reduce the amount of salt in the recipe by 1/2 teaspoon.